dustymugs/cmr/doc/files.md

 >> images(1).test
 ans = 0
 ```
-  * bbox - bounding box of the bird in image in pixel coordinates
+  * bbox - bounding box of the bird in image in pixel coordinates (probably from Mask-RCNN)
 ```
 >> images(1).bbox
 ans =